 The excessive use of altering from convex to concave (especially at the wheel cases) was an annoying custom in design 20 years ago (BMW).
 But it is simply unnecessary and looks tangled.

-Making the (insinuated) fender flares of the A110 disappear.
-Fender flares are simply nonsense.
+Making the (insinuated) 'fender flares' of the A110 disappear.
+Fender flares (wheels standing out) are simply nonsense.
 When you have a wider wheels track you should use it for the whole car, the driver's cabin etc. (as Lamborghini does, and the Lamborghinis are really wide).

 - Front bonnet